Tockra/domain_refresher/README.md

 cargo build --release
 ```
 You'll find the binary in target/release/
+If you want to use the binary, you need to place your config.yml in the same folder like the binary!

 # Docker
 You can use the Dockerfile, too.
 If you have installed docker, you don't need to install rust.
 You only need to run: